How to get more deep sleep

 Keep your bedroom between 60-67 degrees during sleep time.
 Make sure your bedroom is dark and quiet, and that your mattress and bedding are comfortable.

 Keep in mind there is no one size fits all routine of healthy sleep habits.
 Experiment with these tips for better deep sleep to see what works best for you.
-Healthful modifications in your lifestyle and adopting new habits isn’t always easy, but doing so will put you on the path to better deep sleep and improved physical and mental health.
+Healthful modifications in your lifestyle and adopting new habits isn’t always easy, but doing so will put you on the path to getting more deep sleep and improved physical and mental health.

 Ed Pienkosz is an experienced healthcare and behavior change professional with a focus on improving the quality of life through awareness, education and empowerment.
 He has more than 30 years of professional experience in healthcare and wellness including Population Health, Chronic Disease management and prevention, and quality of life improvement.
 Ed holds a Master’s of Science in Exercise Physiology and is a member of the International Consortium for Health & Wellness Coaching.